Goals and Objectives

 Weekly Music – Movement to music, songs, instruments, rhythm and beat experiences.

-Holiday Celebrations– Includes parties, Thanksgiving Feasts, Donuts with Dad, and Mother’s Tea.
+Holiday Celebrations– Includes holiday parties, Pumpkin Patch, Family Picnics, Thanksgiving Feasts, Egg Hunts and many more.

 Special Programs – Christmas Program, End of the Year program.

-Special Guest Performers – Lee Bryan’s Puppet Show, Queen Glitter Storyteller, Community Service Visits from Local dentist and the Fire Department, and Pet Parties Plus.
+Special Guest Performers – Lee Bryan’s Puppet Show, Community Service Visits from Local Library and the Fire Department, and Petting Zoo and much more.

-Family Development – Parent Education Programs, open invitation to all church activities including Church and Sunday School, Bible Studies and Special Speakers and children’s events, Speech and Hearing Screenings, and School Pictures.
+Family Development – Parent Association, Open Invitation to all Church activities including Church and Sunday School, Bible Studies and Special Speakers and children’s events, Speech and Hearing Screenings, and School Pictures.

 These are primarily activities for the older children (threes through fives) however, our younger classes participate when age appropriate.
 Possible changes from year to year.